About National Adoption Month

 National Adoption Month is an initiative of the Children's Bureau with a goal to increase national awareness and bring attention to the need for permanent families for children and youth in the U.S. foster care system.

-If you are looking for information about adoption not found here, explore the adoption section on Child Welfare Information Gateway.
-If you are a parent who is interested in adopting from foster care, check out the resources and photolisting from AdoptUSKids.
+If you are looking for other adoption-related information, you can explore the adoption section on Child Welfare Information Gateway.
+If you are interested in adopting from foster care, please visit the resources and photolisting available from AdoptUSKids.